phoenix-ZY/phoenix-ZY.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Our paper ( second author ) "Jigsaw: Taming bev-centric perception on dual-soc for autonomous driving" has been accepted to **RTSS 2024**! 🎉
+Our paper "Jigsaw: Taming bev-centric perception on dual-soc for autonomous driving" has been accepted to **RTSS 2024**! 🎉 (second student author)